aizurietaochoa/OPSWAT_Assessment/README.md

 Before running the application:

 1. Install Python 3.9.6 or above
-2. In the project directory run:
+2. In the project directory run in a terminal:
    `pip install requirements.txt`
 3. Place your apikey in a file apikeys.txt in the apikeys folder